WestDRI/visualizethis/content/_index.md

 scale.
 NDVI (normalized difference vegetation index) is a measure of greenness, widely used to measure the ecosystem productivity.

-# Terms
+# Contest terms

 Please only use open-source tools and libraries in the Contest, so that anyone can reproduce your solution without having to pay for commercial / proprietary tools.
 Two commonly used 3D visualization tools are {{<a "https://www.paraview.org" "ParaView">}} and {{<a "https://visit-dav.github.io/visit-website" "VisIt">}}, but you are free to use any open-source package or library or any programming language -- there are many tools readily available for visualizing these data.
-What one can do with these tools is really limited only by their imagination.
+What you can do with these tools is really limited only by your imagination.

 Your submission in the Contest (both images/movies and the workflow) will be published under a <a